 |---|

 The Vismo PVM-2703 was released in February 2011, capable of monitoring ECG, Respiration, SpO2, NIBP, Temperature, IBP or CO2.
-This is not a true 7-parameter monitor because it is either IBP or mainstream CO2, but not both.
-Does that sound like a compromise?
-Yes, it is!
+This is not a true 7-parameter monitor because it is either IBP or mainstream CO2, which is a compromise and the reason for its failure.

 There